jgroeschen/KFoSs-PC/README.md

 # Running the program

 This project was developed under Python 3, most recently with version 3.10.4.
+Its layout was designed on a desktop with a display resolution of 1920x1080; other resolutions may not show the GUI properly.
+It runs as expected on Windows 10 (10.0.17763) and Ubuntu 20.04.2 LTS, but I have not tested it on MacOS or other systems not listed.

 ## How to Run the Program